-Vidar Wespestad, scientific consultant with Western Fishboat Owners Association (WFOA), was surprised by the sashimi sales to China and asked if this is a growing market for Fiji's product.

-Amoe replied that Fiji's Chinese market began just two or three years ago but is growing slowly.
+Vidar Wespestad, scientific consultant with Western Fish Boat Owners Association and WFOA, was surprised by the sashimi sales to China and asked if this is a growing market for Fiji's product.
+Mr. Amoe replied that Fiji's Chinese market began just two or three years ago but is growing slowly.

-Wespestad then asked if mainly Chinese-flagged vessels or a range of boats are shipping their catch to China

-Amoe said the majority are Chinese vessels but a range of boats participates in the China market.

-Langley asked what makes Pago Pago more attractive for boats unloading albacore.

-Amoe said fish price is why some processing companies prefer to ship to Pago Pago.
+Mr. Wespestad then asked if mainly Chinese-flagged vessels or a range of boats are shipping their catch to China.
+Mr. Amoe said the majority are Chinese vessels, but a range of boats participates in the China market.
+Mr. Langley asked what makes Pago Pago more attractive for boats unloading albacore.
+Mr. Amoe said fish price is why some processing companies prefer to ship to Pago Pago.
 He believed that in 2004 the price was \$1.80 in PAFCO (Levuka) and \$2.48 in Pago Pago.

-Mitchell asked if fuel is a factor in unloading.

-Amoe said fuel cost is approximately the same in both locations; for foreign vessels, Fiji provides a special rate for fuel.

-Mitchell asked how much fish is being exported to the European Union (EU).

-Amoe said he did not have those figures.
+Mr. Mitchell asked if fuel is a factor in unloading.
+Mr. Amoe says fuel cost is approximately the same in both locations; for foreign vessels, Fiji provides a special rate for fuel.
+Mr. Mitchell asked how much fish is being exported to the European Union (EU).
+Mr. Amoe said he did not have those figures.

-Dalzell asked for clarification on foreign boats licensed to land in Fiji but not licensed to fish.

-Amoe concurred that such boats are based in Fiji, where they unload their catch and also tranship in Fiji but they are not licensed by Fiji to fish.
+Mr. Dalzell asked for clarification on foreign boats licensed to land in Fiji, but not to fish.
+Mr. Amoe concurred that such boats are based in Fiji, where they unload their catch and also tranship in Fiji, but they are not licensed by Fiji to fish.
 He added that some of them are licensed in Vanuatu and in the Solomon Islands.

-Mitchell asked what the value of Fiji's fresh fish industry is.

-Amoe replied that a conservative estimate would be about \$200 million.
+Mr. Mitchell asked what the value of Fiji's fresh fish industry is.
+Mr. Amoe replied that a conservative estimate would be about \$200 million.

-Colin Brown of the Cook Islands added this observation from a trip to Fiji earlier this year.
-He noticed about 150 vessels licensed or based there.
-He felt other countries in the region should know what is happening to vessels that fish in their zones and operate in Fiji, to unload, tranship or refuel.
-In the larger picture, he stressed, it is important to know what these boats are catching and more knowledge is needed from ports like Fiji and American Samoa.

-Mitchell said this concern refers to some of the issues with port state responsibilities, obligations and cooperation.
-He agreed that they have similar issues at Pago Pago.
+Colin Brown of the Cook Islands added the observation that on a trip to Fiji earlier this year, he noticed about 150 vessels licensed or based there.
+He felt other countries in the region should know what is happening to vessels that fish in their zone and operate in Fiji, either to unload, tranship or refuel.
+In the larger management picture, he stressed the importance of knowing what these boats are catching and that more knowledge is needed from ports like Fiji and American Samoa.
+Mr. Mitchell said this concern refers to some of the issues with port state responsibilities, obligations, and cooperation, and agreed that they have similar issues at Pago Pago.